NLnetLabs/krill/doc/development/multi-user/architecture.md

-  - The check it performs is quick and cheap (simple string comparison) while the `OpenIDConnectAuthProvider` has to base64 decode, decrypt and deserialize the bearer token (although it has a v short lived cache to minimize the impact of bursts parallel requests from the user agent), and
+  - The check it performs is quick and cheap (simple string comparison) while the `OpenIDConnectAuthProvider` has to base64 decode, decrypt and deserialize the bearer token (although it has a v short lived cache to minimize the impact of bursts of parallel requests from the user agent), and
   - It can only fail in very simple ways, while it can be hard to know for a given error from the `OpenIDConnectAuthProvider` whether or not it should be a hard failure or if it would be okay to try the `MasterTokenAuthProvider` as a fallback.